 - This is the fastest way to set up a website.
 Most web-hosting companies offer starter packages.

 - Starter packages can be limited in terms of design and functionality.
-They are usually based on picking a layout from pre-designed templates.
+They are usually based on picking a layout from pre-designed templates, but they can be customised.

 You can appoint a web design agency to design an original site for you

-- This is the most expensive option, but you can get a highly professional, custom-built site.
+- This is the most expensive option, but at the end of the process you should receive a professional, custom-built site that’s designed for you and your business.

-- You need to work closely with the agency to achieve the website you want.
+- You must to work closely with the agency to achieve the website you want.
+You’ll need to be clear about what you want from the site and be confident at communicating this to the developer.

 - A good agency will combine your ideas with their knowledge of what works online.